aiven/aiven-docs/docs/products/metrics/howto/storage-overview-page.md

 ---
-title: Storage overview for Aiven for Metrics
+title: Manage storage
-sidebar_label: Storage overview page
+sidebar_label: Storage
 ---
+import ActionsIcon from "@site/static/images/icons/more.svg";

-Get complete insights into your storage usage with Aiven for Metrics.
-This overview page offers data that helps you better manage and understand your object storage usage and associated costs.
-Access important metrics such as current and forecasted billing, object storage consumption, and settings for data retention and storage threshold alerts.
+Get a comprehensive view of your storage usage with Aiven for Metrics.
+The Storage page in the [Aiven console](https://console.aiven.io/) provides valuable data to help you effectively manage and understand your object storage consumption and associated costs.

-## Access the Storage Overview page
+Key metrics provided on the Storage page include:

-1. Log into the [Aiven console](https://console.aiven.io/), select your project, and select your Aiven for Metrics service.
-1. Click **Storage** in the sidebar.

-## Key storage insights

 - **Current billing expenses**: Shows the current cost incurred for the storage used.
 - **Forecasted monthly cost**: Provides an estimate of the expected cost for the